matthewperiut/Clay-Soldiers/README.md

 |  Glowstone   | Makes the Soldier glow in the dark          |   ---    |    ---     |
 |   Leather    | Gives a leather armor / 3 Armor points      |   ---    |     20     |
 |     Wool     | Upgrades the leather Armor / 2 Armor points | Leather  |    ---     |
+(More Upgrades coming)

+# Mounts
+- Various Horse
+- (more coming)

+# Contributions

+Special Thanks to @TrustNoOneElse for Upgrade Interface and related code